CLOSE X

 Open: daily except Monday 9:30am–6pm (until 9:45pm Thursday).

-Admission: Adults €16; if you are accompanied by children under 18 years, adult admission is €13 / free entry for visitors under 18 years, EU citizens 18–25 years, and the disabled.
+Admission: Adults €16; if you are accompanied by children under 18 years, adult admission is €13 / free entry for visitors under 18 years, EU citizens 18–25 years, and disabled people.
 The museum is free the first Sunday of the month.

 Beautiful Luxembourg Gardens – A Great Place to Picnic